Anticipate - Prospective research

 You may benefit from Anticipate aid if:

-the project proposed contributes innovative knowledge to one of the priority research themes
+the project is connected to one of the themes identified by the Region

-An expression of interest must be submitted to Innoviris using this form by the 8 January 2016, 12.00 pm at the latest.
+An expression of interest must be submitted to Innoviris using this form by March, 3 2017, 12.00 pm at the latest.

-Following the evaluation procedure by Innoviris, only those who presented the expressions of interest selected will be able to submit their final proposal using the form available on our website.
-This must be submitted by 15 April 2016, 12.00 pm at the latest.
+Following the evaluation procedure by Innoviris, only those who presented the expressions of interest selected will be able to submit their final proposal using a form available on our website.
+This must be submitted by May, 19 2017, 12.00 pm at the latest (available in French and in Dutch).

 Projects must be submitted by the relevant academic authorities.
 Please contact your TTO department or, for the VUB, R&D department if you require any further information.